-On hotter days cattle in a field will seek shade as a natural behaviour.
-This does not mean that they will necessarily get 'heat stressed' if there is no shade as they can use other strategies to reduce their body's 'heat load', such as panting or reducing their feed intake.
-However, these alternative strategies come at a cost as they divert energy away from growth and maintaining good health.
+Cattle will naturally seek shade on hotter days.
+If there is no shade available, cattle can use other strategies to reduce their body's heat load, such as panting or reducing feed intake.
+However, these alternative strategies can divert energy away from growth and maintaining good health.